I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui-fontinstallerdlgproc.md

 <p> </p>

 ## -remarks
 <p>A user interface plug-in can implement the <code>IPrintOemUI::FontInstallerDlgProc</code> method as a means of replacing Unidrv's font installer.
-For more information, see <a href="NULL">Customized Font Installers for Unidrv</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/d753368d-b1c8-454e-a02b-131dc778e723">Customized Font Installers for Unidrv</a>.</p>

 <p>The <code>IPrintOemUI::FontInstallerDlgProc</code> method is used by Unidrv as a dialog box procedure, and its address is passed to <b>DialogBoxParam</b> (described in the Microsoft Windows SDK documentation) when a user invokes the font installer from Unidrv's user interface.</p>